Talbot Lake (Petite rivière Pikauba): Geography

-Talbot Lake turns out to be a widening of the Petite rivière Pikauba, a tributary of the Pikauba River.
-Its current outline is dependent on the erection of a dam at its discharge; its southern and western shores are formed of marshy soil.
+Talbot Lake is a widening of the Petite rivière Pikauba, a tributary of the Pikauba River.
+The lake's current outline is dependent on the erection of a dam at its discharge.
+Its southern and western shores are made of marshy soil.

 Talbot Lake has a length of 7.0 km, a width of 1.3 km and an altitude of 757 m.
-This lake is mainly fed by the Petite rivière Pikauba which crosses this lake to the northeast, by riparian streams, by the outlet (coming from the southwest) from Lake Maskwa and by the outlet (coming from the north -est) of several lakes including Decoigne, Beloeil, Lanctôt, Lalonde and Dumais.
+This lake is mainly fed by the Petite rivière Pikauba which crosses this lake to the northeast, by riverside streams, by the outlet (coming from the southwest) from Lake Maskwa and by the outlet (coming from the northeast) of several lakes including Decoigne, Beloeil, Lanctôt, Lalonde and Dumais.
 This lake is surrounded by mountains on the east and south sides, whose peaks reach 900 m to the northeast and 917 m to the east.
 The dike at the mouth of Talbot Lake is located to the northwest, at: